 Latrines

-Since 2011 we have helped the local community build 50 latrine blocks in schools across Kipkelion.
+Since 2011 we have helped the local community build 68 latrine blocks in schools across Kipkelion.
 Many of these blocks include washrooms and showers, enabling girls to attend school throughout the month.
-Over 10,000 children have benefited.
+Over 12,000 children have benefited so far.
 In each case, the school agreed to cover half the cost of the project, and in many cases the parents of the pupils volunteered to excavate the latrine pits themselves as their own contribution to the project.
+We also provide menstrual hygiene training to encourage girls to continue their education once they start their periods.

 Water Tanks

-We have also provided 16 schools with water storage tanks – in most cases at least 32,000 litres in capacity – this enables the schools to store rainwater during the wet season and use it during the dry season, which helps keep the schools hygienic and the children healthy.
-Over 3,000 children have benefited from this initiative.
+We have also provided 35 schools with water storage tanks – in most cases at least 32,000 litres in capacity – this enables the schools to store rainwater during the wet season and use it during the dry season, which helps keep the schools hygienic and the children healthy.
+Over 10,000 children have benefited from this initiative so far.

 Clean Water